Sunrisesunrise/pundit2/css-style-guide.md

 ## 2. LESS file organization

+The LESS file organization is quite complex due to the complexity of the Pundit project itself.
+Into the *pundit2/app/styles/* folder in the project you fill find all LESS files you'll be working on.
+These files are grouped in these folders:

+###*bootstrap*

+Pundit is based on <a href="http://getbootstrap.com/" target="_blank">Bootstrap</a>
+and <a href="http://mgcrea.github.io/angular-strap/" target="_blank">AngularStrap</a>.
+For this reason we need to overwrite the basic style of these two frameworks to achieve a custom style.
+In this folder you'll find all files used for customizing the original Bootstrap style:

+  - *bootstrap-variables.less*: will overwrite basic Boostrap variables.
+It's a good practice to keep here **only** the variables that are really overwritten (please don't include all Boostrap variables when these are the same as the default value);
+  - *bootstrap-theme.less*: this style is used **only** to override styles for Bootstrap elements and it's **common** for all applications and components.
+Please don't add here generic styles for the application other than styling for basic Bootstrap elements.

+Sidenote: we would like to drop the dependency from Bootstrap.

+###*components*

+In this folder you will find all reusable components of the interface.
+When writing Pundit CSS we follow the OOCSS philosophy and so we try to keep each component independent from the others and reusable in any context or application.

+Some of there LESS files have a corresponding component in the source files.

+###global

+Collection of LESS files that don't refer to a specific component or application (e.g. variables, normalization).

+###img

+Images referred by CSS declarations.

+###pundit

+The files structure allows to develop more than one application: the modularity both of the LESS and AngularJS files offer the possibility of reusing all the components to build different applications, like using a framework.

+<a href="" target="_blank"></a>

+###korboee

+External files

+Wrapper

+Grunt

 **TODO**

 A good file organization is very important for maintaining a big project in time.
 We have these folder structure: